 4. Develop Scenarios for Your Performance Tests

-Once you have set your performance goals, it’s time to come up with the scenarios for testing them.
+Once you have set your performance goals, it’s time to write test scenarios.
+These will define how the application should respond in specific situations.
 This is where you can get creative!

 This will help you develop the tests needed to fulfill your performance goals.